Cornelius V. S. Roosevelt

-Cornelius Van Schaack Roosevelt III (October 23, 1915 – August 3, 1991) was an American World War II veteran and a grandson of President Theodore Roosevelt who worked for the CIA from the close of World War II until his retirement in 1973.
+Cornelius Van Schaack Roosevelt III (October 23, 1915 – August 3, 1991) was an American intelligence officer, business executive and World War II veteran, who was a grandson of President Theodore Roosevelt.
+He worked for the CIA from the close of World War II until his retirement in 1973.

 Early life

 He was the third child of Theodore Roosevelt Jr. and Eleanor Butler Alexander and therefore the grandson of President Theodore Roosevelt.
 His siblings were Grace, Theodore Roosevelt IV, and Quentin Roosevelt II.
-He attended Harvard University and graduated from the Massachusetts Institute of Technology, where he was a member of St. Anthony Hall, and graduated in 1938.
+He attended Harvard University and graduated in 1938 from the Massachusetts Institute of Technology, where he was a member of St. Anthony Hall.

 As an Oyster Bay Roosevelt, and through his ancestor and namesake Cornelius Van Schaack Roosevelt (1794–1871), he was a descendant of the Schuyler family.

 Career

 From 1938 to 1941, Roosevelt was a mining engineer for the American Smelting and Mining Company in Mexico.

 World War II

 He served in the Navy during World War II.
-He was commissioned as an ensign in the Naval Reserve on May 28, 1942 and promoted to lieutenant (junior grade) on July 1, 1943.
+He was commissioned as an ensign in the Naval Reserve on May 28, 1942, and promoted to lieutenant (junior grade) on July 1, 1943.
 He remained in the Naval Reserve after the war and was promoted to lieutenant commander in 1951.